seznam/slo-exporter/README.md

 #### Prebuilt binaries
-See the [the latest release page](https://github.com/seznam/slo-exporter/releases) and for the prebuilt binaries.
+See the [the latest release page](https://github.com/seznam/slo-exporter/releases) for the prebuilt binaries.

 ## Configuration and examples